daved01/Driver-Assistant/README.md

 ## Label data
-For the project we generated [COCO Traffic](link to coco traffic repo), a subset of the COCO dataset with the traffic lights relabelled with the indication states.
+For the project we generated [COCO Traffic](https://github.com/daved01/cocoTraffic), a subset of the COCO dataset with the traffic lights relabelled with the indication states.
 The result is a dataset with 14 classes relevant to traffic scenes.

 ## Developing the object detector
-We use a yolov5s model (link to the yolo repo) which we trained for 75 epochs on the data.
+We use a [yolov5s](https://github.com/ultralytics/yolov5) model which we trained for 75 epochs on the data.
 We did not evaluate the model on an independent test set which is why we don’t quantify the performance here.